 - Payment History - Do you have any payments later than 30 days?

 - Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

 - Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

-These factors are weighted a little bit differently depending on the formula being used.
-The result is a single number: your FICO score.
+Each of these is assigned a value and a weight.
+The result is a single number: your credit score.
 Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most home buyers these days have a score above 620.
+Higher is better.
+Most folks getting a mortgage loan score 620 or above.

 Can I improve my credit score?

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
-Since the score is entirely based on a lifetime of credit history, it's very hard to significantly improve the score with quick fixes.
-(Of course you must have incorrect items removed from your credit report.)
+Because the score is based on your lifelong credit history, it's very difficult to make a significant change in the number with quick fixes.
+(Of course you can and should have incorrect items removed from your credit report.)

-Before you can improve your score, you have to know your score and ensure that the reports from each agency are correct.
-Fair Isaac, the corporation that offered the original FICO credit score, sells FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide helpful information and tools that help you understand how to improve your FICO score.
+To improve your FICO score, you must obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the first FICO score, sells scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
+They also provide helpful information and online tools that help you understand how to improve your FICO score.

-You can get a free credit report once a year from the three major agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.